 We have visited dozens of times, in all seasons.
 I sometimes go alone, as today.
 It was unlocked and empty.
-I love the interior space and although I don’t buy in to the ‘holy spaces where the walls are saturated by centuries of prayer’ mantra, which I regard as both nonsense and sentimental, I find this space very conducive to attentiveness, wonder and imagination — which is prayer.
+I love the interior space, and although I don’t buy in to the ‘holy spaces where the walls are saturated by centuries of prayer’ mantra, which I regard as both nonsense and sentimental, I find this space very conducive to attentiveness, wonder, and imagination — which is prayer.
 I name before God the people and causes on my mind.
-The church yard is also magical.
+The churchyard is also magical.
 The many gravestones serve their true and proper purpose of reminding mortal beings of their mortality and transience.
 The wind sings through trees.
 Here are some pictures I have taken over the years.

-Grateful thanks to those locals who look after this building and keep it open.
+Thank you to those locals who look after this building and keep it open.